Download Brochure Here

 - Foster ‘earned secure attachment’ as the outcome of attachment bonding between adult clients and their child selves.

 Janina Fisher, Ph.D. is the Assistant Educational Director of the Sensorimotor Psychotherapy Institute and a former instructor, Harvard Medical School.
-An international expert on the treatment of trauma, she is co-author with Pat Ogden of Sensorimotor Psychotherapy: Interventions for Attachment and Trauma (2015) and author of Healing the Fragmented Selves of Trauma Survivors: Overcoming Self-Alienation (2017) and Transforming the Living Legacy of Trauma: a Workbook for Survivors and Therapists (2021).
-She is best known for her work on integrating newer neurobiologically-informed interventions into traditional psychotherapy approaches.
+An international expert on the treatment of trauma, she is co-author with Pat Ogden of Sensorimotor Psychotherapy: Interventions for Attachment and Trauma (2015) and author of Healing the Fragmented Selves of Trauma Survivors: Overcoming Self-Alienation (2017), Transforming the Living Legacy of Trauma: a Workbook for Survivors and Therapists (2021), and The Living Legacy Flip Chart (in press).
+She is best known for her work on splitting and dissociation as well as how to integrate newer neurobiologically-informed interventions into traditional psychotherapy approaches.
 More information can be found on her website: www.janinafisher.com.